ChrisRM/material-theme-jetbrains/README.md

 - *Material Icons*: Enable/Disable the Material Theme icons to the original ones
 - *Project View Decorators*: Enable/Disable the Project View Decorators such as "current opened folders" indicators

-## Custom Wallpaper

-*Custom Wallpaper* is not a feature made by the plugin but instead make use of one of the features of the IDE to set a background image.
-You can find it by opening the action panel (`Cmd-shift-a`) and type *Set background image*.
-The plugin option mainly make use of this feature unknown by many users.

-Therefore some things need to be known:
-- If you rather want to use the IDE's feature, turn off the option in the Material Theme completely.
-This will prevent the background to be changed at start.
-- If you want to disable the background completely, set the custom wallpaper path to be empty and the checkbox on, then click Apply, and finally uncheck the option and save.
-- And same if you want to disable the plugin, it will not revert back the blank wallpaper, you will have to open the IDE's dialog.

 More features are to come!

-## File Colors

-*File Colors* is an option in IntelliJ IDEA to put a background color in the Project View and Tabs to certain files belonging to a scope.
-Such scopes may be Project Files, Non-Project Files, Libraries, Tests and so on.
-Originally, the IDE is bundled with two predefined File Colors:
-`Non-Project Files` and `Tests`.

-However, the colors prebundled are more suited to the original *Darcula* color scheme, so it is out of contrast with the bundled *Material Themes*.

-So, much like color schemes, the *Material Theme* is now prebundled with specific file colors for `Non-project files`.
-You can see them in **Options -> Appearance -> File Colors*.

-However, to be able to see them take priority, you would have to put your relevant file color **at the top**, before the ones bundled with IDEA.
-It is not done automatically as we don't want to override user settings, so make sure to do so if you want to use them.

 ## Development